 Virtual Student Get-Togethers and Meetings

 Social distancing protocols don't mean you can't socialize!
-You can use Google Meet (formerly known as Google Hangouts Meet) to continue with your extracurricular activities and meetings (audio and video options available) in a virtual environment.
+You can use Google Meet to continue with your extracurricular activities and meetings (audio and video options available) in a virtual environment.

-If you're looking to chat with one or more other students or faculty members, remember that Google Hangouts Chat (formerly known as Google Chat) is available to help you stay connected.
+If you're looking to chat with one or more other students or faculty members, remember that Google Hangouts Chat is available to help you stay connected.

 General Helpful Information